Infant Cerebral Palsy

 - Postnatal: infection, trauma, cardiorespiratory arrest, etc.

-How is infant cerebral palsy diagnosed?
+How is infantile cerebral palsy diagnosed?

 How is infantile cerebral palsy treated?

-The treatment is multidisciplinary given the different affectations.
+Treatment is multidisciplinary given the different affectations:

 Where do we treat it?